-The cost of starting and running Family Groups is minimal.
+The cost of running a Family Group is minimal.
 The basic things that a group needs are access to a computer (for sending out email updates), a room to meet, and some refreshments.
 From experience, the group members will be happy to share the provision of milk, tea bags, biscuits etc. between them.